crazyrabbitLTC/zos-workshop/README.md

 ### Security

 Our `transferERC20` function currently allows anyone to transfer the wallet's token.
 We need to add a check that only the `owner` of the contract can do so, and upgrade to the new version.
+Bonus points for solving this using `Ownable` from `openzeppelin-eth`.

 ### Compliance